hari-vickey/eYRC-VB-0900/docs/docs/implement.md

 The callback function of this subscriber will continuously monitor the position of the packages when it is in the logical camera's frame.
 After detecting the package, we need to move our arm from its current position to the top of the package.
 This will also use the subscription of the logical camera 2 topics.
 After detecting the values for the translation the values are passed to the end effector translation function which will compute cartesian waypoints to move the arm.

 Now, coming back to the sorting function which will use all the above-mentioned supporting functions to complete the manipulation.
 We have threaded this function to make the belt run parallel while the package is being sorted.
 The colour of this package received from the client is used for sorting.
-We have included one more thread to push data asynchronously to the ROS-IOT server.
+We have included one more thread to push data synchronously to the ROS-IOT server.

 After shipping each package from the conveyor to the bins the status of that package is also updated the google sheets by using send goal IoT function to the ROS-IOT server.
 Also, there are some other functions like hard on_goal, on_cancel, and set joint angles which support the above-mentioned functions to complete their respective jobs.